DhRiTiD/Bookish-Happiness/introduction.md

 #### Brief Solution

-Create a web/mobile application prototype, that can solve the problem of searching, donating and selling books in a **convenient** and **less laborious** way, by allowing the users to donate the second-hand books for reuse by the students who cannot afford to pay amounts for the course per year.
-This will help the development of the financial status of the families of each student along with that of our country, India.
+Create a web/mobile application prototype, that can solve the problem of searching, donating and receiving books in a **convenient** and **less laborious** way, by allowing the users to donate the second-hand books for reuse by the students who cannot afford to pay amounts for the course per year.
+This will help solve the problem of financial status and illitracy in our country, India.